POLYCYSTIC OVARIAN SYNDROME (PCOS) & METABOLIC HEALTH

 Treatment is personalized and longitudinal, with an emphasis on both symptom relief and prevention of future health risks.

-Despite its name, PCOS is not primarily a condition of ovarian cysts.
+Despite its name, PCOS/PMOS is not primarily a condition of ovarian cysts.

 It is best understood as a metabolic and endocrine disorder involving: